justin-hale/moonfall-recaps/content/sessions/session-8.md

 ## 🛑 Paladin Encounter: Religious Persecution

-A disturbing road encounter introduces **Eldoran paladins**—human knights wielding weapons and armor embedded with **violaceous crystals** (the same material powering Elspeth’s racer).
+A disturbing road encounter introduces **Eldoran paladins**—human knights wielding weapons and armor embedded with **violessence crystals** (the same material powering Elspeth’s racer).

 - They are **forcing refugees to swear allegiance to Empress Eldora**, demanding abandonment of their former gods.
 - A knight accosts a dwarven monk who refuses to forsake **Tyr**.